-This question makes me smile (I’ve been asked it before).
+This question makes me smile.
 At first, I thought it meant: of all the books you want to write but haven’t done so yet, which is your favorite?
 (The answer is that it’s a toss-up, because there are some fun ideas in that pile of books-to-be-written!)
 I finally got it: what are some of your favorite books?
 Among picture books, I learned to read with Dr. Seuss’s Green Eggs and Ham, so it’s my first choice.
 Among middle grade books, Robot Dreams (a wordless graphic novel) by Sara Varon and Orbiting Jupiter, Wednesday Wars, and Lizzie Bright and the Buckminster Boy by Gary Schmidt are amazing.
 For young adults, I love everything that M. T. Anderson writes (Feed, The Astonishing Life of Octavian Nothing, etc.) and I read and re-read To Kill a Mockingbird by Harper Lee (but I’m not so keen on Go Set A Watchman, if you want the truth).
 Honestly, there are so many good books out there, it's not fair to name favorites.

 19. Does anyone else in your family write?

 My daughter has published a poem and she writes terrific short stories.
 My mother was an English teacher.
 She had a poem and several newspaper articles published.
 My grandfather wrote poetry.
 His mother also wrote poetry in Swedish and English and published lyrics to a song during World War I. Mostly, we've been readers...books have always been important to my family.

 20. If you could not write which job would you want?